Risk Factors Dashboard

 Increases in costs, disruption of supply or shortage of raw materials could harm our business.

 We may experience increases in the cost or a sustained interruption in the supply or shortage of raw materials.
 Any such increase or supply interruption could materially negatively impact our business, prospects, financial condition and operating results.
-Any such an increase or supply interruption could materially negatively impact our business, prospects, financial condition and operating results.
 We use various raw materials in our business including industrial hemp, pecmate, pectin and other raw materials used in the product manufacturing process.
 The prices for these raw materials fluctuate depending on market conditions and global demand for these materials and could adversely affect our business and operating results.
 Substantial increases in the prices for our raw materials increase our operating costs and could reduce our margins if we cannot recoup the increased costs through increased prices for our products.

 Our failure to meet the continuing listing requirements of the NASDAQ Capital Market could result in a de-listing of our securities.